thorrak/fermentrack/docs/source/develop/architecture.rst

 * **circusd-stats** - An Internal circus process for stats, not used yet.
 * **dev-brewpi1** - Is a controller script spawned by brewpi-spawner, handing a controller.

-Circus documentation can be found [here](https://circus.readthedocs.io/en/latest/).
+Circus documentation can be found `here <https://circus.readthedocs.io/en/latest/>`_.

 ## Logging